Training for New Financial Aid Professionals

 Please note: Both the owner/CEO (or a high-level school official designee) and a financial aid administrator are required to complete both courses in their entirety in order to fulfill the training requirement for schools seeking to begin participation in the Federal Student Aid programs, undergoing a change in ownership, or for any other reason they are required to attend by the U.S. Department of Education.

-View the dates and locations of Fundamentals of Federal Student Aid Administration workshops scheduled for October 2013–September 2014.
+View the dates and locations of Fundamentals of Federal Student Aid Administration workshops scheduled for July 2015–June 2016.
+Note that we are providing two workshops exclusively for schools with clock-hour programs: those scheduled for February 22–26, 2016, in San Francisco and June 6–10, 2016, in Philadelphia.
 This page is for your planning purposes only.
 Classes are held from 9:00 am–5:00 pm Monday to Thursday and 9:00–1:00 on Friday for everyone.
 There are also additional, required classes for the CEO on Tuesday, Wednesday, & Thursday beginning at 8:00 am.
 Please make your travel plans accordingly.

 Please remember that you must successfully complete the online course, Introduction to Federal Student Aid, before you will be able to register for one of the Fundamentals of Federal Student Aid Administration workshops.